Shivnath Express train on way to Maharashtra derails in Chhattisgarh; no casualty | Business

 - India

-The Shivnath Express train derailed at Dongargarh in Chhattisgarh on Tuesday while it was heading to Nagpur to Maharashtra, railway officials said.
+The Shivnath Express train derailed at Dongargarh in Chhattisgarh on Tuesday while it was heading to Nagpur in Maharashtra, railway officials said.

 No casualty was reported, they said.

-Five wheels of two trolleys next to the train's engine derailed at the Dongargarh yard at 3.42 am, a railway official told PTI.
+Five wheels of two coaches next to the train's engine derailed at 3.42 am at the Dongargarh yard in Chhattisgarh, located about 200 km from Nagpur, a railway official told PTI.

+There were 40 passengers in the two coaches - a general and a sleeper coach, a senior official of the South East Central Railway said.

+The train was slow, not moving on a fast speed, as it was almost reaching the Dongargarh platform when the incident took place, he said.

 No passenger was injured.
 They were provided food and snacks, the official said.